GuidesSportsVPN

 You might know Albert Camus from one of his famous works like The Outsider or The Myth of Sisyphus.
 After all, the French philosopher and author won the Nobel Prize for Literature in 1957.
 His philosophical views contributed to the rise of absurdism, a school of thought claiming that human beings exist in a purposeless and cold universe.

-But despite his bleak views, Camus had a deep infatuation for one of life’s most popular interests: football.
+But despite his bleak views, Camus had a deep infatuation with one of life’s most popular interests: football.
 A famous misquote of his is: “All that I know most surely about morality and obligations I owe to football.”
 The Albert Camus Society later revealed what he actually said, which wasn’t far off, to be honest.

 Nonetheless, the man loved football and played as a goalkeeper for the Racing Universitaire Algerios (RUA) in his early years.
-Furthermore, he once insisted on having an interview at the Parc des Princes stadium so that he can watch Racing Club de Paris vs. Monaco.
+Furthermore, he once insisted on having an interview at the Parc des Princes stadium so that he could watch Racing Club de Paris vs. Monaco.

 So if a man with such an indifferent philosophy can fall in love with football, it’s easy to understand why average Joes are fans.